 In the woods not far from our new accommodation, I was on a swing gazing up at the huge dark skies.
 Thousands of stars were twinkling in distance, as if they were about to tell me something of profound importance.

-I studied them for a very long time, breathing in the chilly autumn air and trying to figure out the message the stars were passing to me.
+I studied them for a very long while, breathing in the chilly autumn air and trying to figure out the message the stars were passing to me.
 I had a feeling that the stars were aware of how the story of my life in this new place was going to unfold.
 But I couldn’t decode the message.
 The stars and I were unable to connect.
 A sense of uneasiness emerged, stayed for a while, and slowly faded into darkness.

 Those first years were, how should I put it, a bit harsh for a teenager with a sensitive soul.
 I kept a diary and wrote down thoughts that found no retreat anywhere else.
 I started taking part-time jobs at cafés and restaurants soon after I settled down in Oslo.
 My daily routine was pretty monotonous – school and part-time job.